Air India Express Plane Crash in Kerala:

 Kozhikode’s runway is a tabletop runway and has deep gorges on both sides.
 Tabletop runways are constructed by chopping off the top of a hill.
 This sometimes makes landing tricky because of the lack of any margin for overshooting.

-According to the senior Government officials, the casualties were minimalized as the plane did not catch fire upon crashing.
+According to the senior Government officials, the casualties were minimalized as the plane did not catch fire upon crashing of Air India.

 An official at the DGCA- Directorate General of Civil Aviation said that it seemed that the aircraft touched the ground at higher than the usual speed that gave the pilots lesser time to bring it to a halt at the runway that is shorter than usual.